 For more information, check out this article from Clemson University on Leaf Mold and other tomato disorders.

-Why Is My Tomato Plant Turning Black On The Stems?
+Why Are My Tomato Plant Stems Turning Black?

 There are a few tomato problems that can cause black spots on the stems.
 Let’s take a closer look at those now, starting with Bacterial wilt.

 Bacterial Wilt is caused by the bacteria Ralstonia solanacearum.
-This bacteria gets into tomato plants through injury sites in the roots made by insects or when transplanting seedlings.
+This bacteria gets into tomato plants through injury sites in the roots.

 Alternaria Stem Canker

-Alternaria Stem Canker is caused by the fungus Alternaria alternate.
-It lives in tomato seeds and seedlings, and is spread by airborne spores (the more wind, the more likely it is to spread).
+Alternaria Stem Canker is caused by the fungus Alternaria alternata.
+It lives in tomato seeds and seedlings, and it is spread by airborne spores (the more wind, the more likely it is to spread).

 Alternaria Stem Canker causes brown or black spots on the stems of infected tomato plants.
-The leaves of an infected plant may also turn yellow or brown, with lower leaves affected first.
+The leaves of an infected plant may also turn yellow or brown, with older (lower) leaves affected first.

 Tomato Pith Necrosis